Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 We appreciate that it can be difficult for some to find the time for work experience such as this in the face of employment commitments and caring responsibilities, and most firms hire at least some of their trainees from outside the pool of vacation scheme candidates.

-All of the solicitors we have spoken to who qualified from non-law backgrounds agree – prior experiences and skills outside of law can be a real advantage.
+All of the solicitors we’ve spoken to who qualified from non-law backgrounds agree – prior experiences and skills outside of law can be a real advantage.
 One economics graduate, now a solicitor, says: "An economics student who applies to commercial law firms can feel confident that they have a competitive advantage by understanding the workings of an economy, and the drivers behind corporate decisions and growth."

 A biochemistry graduate points out that her degree has proven useful at both the application stage and in practice: "I applied to law firms that had strong IP and life sciences practices, where I could sell my scientific background on the basis that I understood life sciences business.
 I felt it would be an advantage to be able to discuss with clients the scientific concepts that underpin their products."